pipeline-components/shellcheck/README.md

 ## Usage

 The image is for running shellcheck.
-The image is based on alpine:3.16.

 ## Examples